-Encourage your volunteer to introduce themselves as well, and why they're interested in volunteering with your organization.
+Encourage your volunteer to introduce themselves as well, and share why they're interested in volunteering with your Organization.
 This is a great way to build rapport and start your relationship off right.

-Tip: If you don't understand something or why it's relevant to your project, just ask!
-A great volunteer will be able to explain their ideas and experience in simple terms.
+Tip: If you don't understand something your volunteer shared or why it's relevant to your project, just ask!
+A great candidate will be able to explain their ideas and experience in simple terms.

 Answering Questions & Discussing Logistics

-Remember that this is a 2-way interview - your volunteer needs to decide if this project is a good fit for them, too.
-Make sure you allot plenty of time to answer their questions and make sure they understand your needs fully so they can make an informed decision on whether they'd like to move forward.
+Remember that this is a 2-way interview - your volunteer also needs to decide if this project is a good fit for them too.
+Make sure you allot plenty of time to answer their questions and make sure they understand your needs fully to make an informed decision on whether they'd like to move forward.

 Tip: Make sure you and your volunteer are aligned on logistics and timeline for your project.
-For example, if you need your project done within a certain timeframe, use this time to confirm that your volunteer will have the availability to complete it.
+For example, if you need your project done within a certain timeframe, use the interview to confirm that your volunteer's availability also works for you.